jpaulm/javafbp/README.md

 As a result a `javafbp-x.x.x.jar` file will be created in the `build/libs` directory.
 It will include the JavaFBP core (runtime) and all the examples from the source code (sub-package `com.jpmorrsn.fbp.resourcekit.examples`).

+You should also make sure that the current Java JDK `tools.jar` file is in your project's `lib/` directory.

 **`resourcekit` is now in the hierarchy, as of version v4.0.1** .

 For running any of the examples `cd` to your `javafbp` folder, and use the following command: